openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

   2023-01-10 06:23:41,630 | INFO : Exporting completed

-3. We can check the accuracy of the IR model and the consistency between the exported model and the PyTorch model, using ``otx eval`` and passing IR model path to ``--load-weights`` parameter.
+3. We can check the accuracy of the IR model and the consistency between the exported model and the PyTorch model, using ``otx eval`` and passing the IR model path to the ``--load-weights`` parameter.

 .. code-block::